Telos-in-the-Void/Portfolio/Projects/GIM_Greeks_in_the_Machine/README.md

 - Navigating multi-modal datasets (options chains, FRED time series, time and sales logs)
 - Building modular, extensible tools for data-driven decision support

+In Greek mythology, Mnemosyne is the personification of memory and mother of the Muses.
+This system embodies that metaphor—functioning as a memory keeper that empowers deeper insight, creativity, and conceptual continuity.

 ---

 ## Structure